Venice Itinerary For 2 Days: What To Do, See & Eat

 MILAN duomo

 Northern Italy’s fast-paced fashion capital is a captivating mix of old and new.
-Whether you want to marvel at historical cathedrals, drink at a sky bar or shop for designer labels, it’s possible in Milan.
+Whether you want to marvel at historical cathedrals, drink at a sky bar or shop for designer labels, Milan is worth visiting.
 The city doesn’t stop and neither will you: I was exhausted after a busy 2 days in Milan especially as the weather was scorching.

 The availability of flights from the three airports makes it easy to begin or end an Italy tour.
 You could fly into Venice and out of Milan (or vice versa), calling at Verona en route.